 The conversation drifts around him now, detached and incoherent.
 Words are directed his way, but he scarcely engages in their meaning.
 He drinks again and the room becomes a little brighter.

 Dessert arrives, and the guests tuck in just as enthusiastically as before.
 The dish is offered to him but he waves it away, frowning as though it is an absurd suggestion.

+He’s lost his train of thought now, and other notions are beginning to cloud his head.
 What cause really is there for all this celebration, he wonders, when age only brings about weariness and the inevitability of lost dreams?
 He looks around the table for recognition of this fact, but they are too cheerful, caught up in merriment or at least pretending to be.

 Then, he is left as he began, with only a glass to keep him company while the threads of his thoughts whirl about, too fractured and imperceptible to recall.
 Like the steady voice of his wife, bed becomes the only rational thing left in his head and he drags himself from the kitchen.